cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

   In order to create regular data from an irregular data set, the first thing you need is a regular sequence of date-times that span the dates of your irregular data set.
 A "regular" sequence of date-times has equally-spaced time points.

   A zero-width xts object has an index of date-times, but no data columns.

+Sometimes two series have the same periodicy, but use different conventions to represent a timestamp.
+For example, monthly series may be timestamped with the first or last date of the month.
+The different timestamp convention can cause many NA when series are merged.
+The yearmon class from the zoo package helps solve this problem.